Jenna Hanchey

 Decolonial Dreamwork

 My second book, Decolonial Dreamwork: Africanfuturism and Imagination Beyond Development examines how African speculative fiction imagines continental futures that challenge, reinvent, and eschew Western logics of development, and encourages everyone to imagine in solidarity with African creators.
-I have been awarded a Waterhouse Family Institute Grant, NEH Summer Stipend and ASU Humanities Institute Seed Grant for this work, and it is under contract with The Ohio State University Press for their New Suns series.
+The book is forthcoming from The Ohio State University Press in their New Suns series.
 Find a sneak peek here in ASAP Journal: “Liquid Resistance.”

 Reviews & Essays

 I review for LA Review of Books and Ancillary Review of Books, and have published essays in Strange Horizons.
-For a recent review, see “Sitting With the Grief” a review of Eugen Bacon’s edited collection Afro-Centered Futurisms in Our Speculative Fiction.
+For a recent review, see “Sitting With the Grief” a review of Eugen Bacon’s edited collection Afro-Centered Futurisms in Our Speculative Fiction, or “Realizing Better Futures Now,” a review of Joseph M. Pierce’s Speculative Relations.

 Fiction & Poetry

-And well as stories forthcoming in Strange Horizons, Cast of Wonders, and more…
+As well as stories & poetry forthcoming in Cast of Wonders, Strange Horizons and more…

 Podcast & Audio Narration